yuvalofek/30DaysOfCode/README.md

 # 30DaysOfCode
 Continuous improvement is key!
 Not sure where I first read about this, but I just found this post by [lifehack.org](https://www.lifehack.org/788823/continuous-improvement) that highlighted the philosophy of Kaizen, the practice of continuous improvement.
 This resonated with me a lot, so I decided to set a goal to code every day of October!

-After going through the almost the entire month I realized I really liked the visual aspect of this, so I decided to keep this going indefinitely
+After going through the almost the entire month (Oct 2021) I realized I really liked the visual aspect of this, so I decided to keep this going indefinitely!
->(After taking a break in November to finish my masters)!

 Tracking progress allows me to see my growth and motivates me to keep going :)